Natural Resources Job Board

 Current active duty members must submit a certification that they are expected to be discharged or released from active duty under honorable conditions not later than 120 days after the date the certification is submitted.

-Additional materials not listed above (i.e. position descriptions, training certificates, etc.) may not be considered.
+HOW TO APPLY: Additional materials not listed above (i.e. position descriptions, training certificates, etc.) may not be considered.
 Applicants who do not submit the required items listed above may not be considered.
 Applications with all supporting documents must be submitted to the contact office and must be RECEIVED by the CLOSING DATE of this announcement.

 CONTACT OFFICE:

-USDA APHIS Wildlife Services
+Wildlife Services Colorado

 DUTIES: